 When a Shreveport drunk driving accident lawyer from the Morris Bart law firm represents you, we can investigate the accident and gather proof of liability.
 This may include:

-- Photos, videos, or a police report from the accident
+- Photos, video footage, or a police report from the accident

 - Witness statements